 In anticipation of collecting Measure E funds, the city created a citizen oversight committee (Citizens Infrastructure Oversight Commission - CIOC) to oversee the spending of the Measure E money.
 Although Measure E did not pass, the CIOC was retained and they have monitored and encouraged optimal expenditures of infrastructure dollars.
 They have focused the City's spending on its most heavily used roads and thus maximized the impact of the tax dollar.
 Drains have only been slightly addressed and expenditures on water pipes for fire hydrants has not been addressed at all.

 In 2012 the City finally renewed its efforts to fix Orinda's roads.
-It produced a 10 Year Road and Drainage Repairs Plan which estimated that it would cost $39 million increase the average PCI of the roads from below 50 to 70 and an additional $13 million to repair the associated storm drain system.
+It produced a 10 Year Road and Drainage Repairs Plan which estimated that it would cost $39 million to increase the average PCI of the roads from below 50 to 70 and an additional $13 million to repair the associated storm drain system.
 It was not fully explained that by raising the average PCI to 70 that about half of the streets in poor condition would remain there.

 To start the repair process, the City put a half cent sales tax on the ballot as the first phase of repairing its roads.
 The tax passed.
 And while it was originally expected to generate about $650,000 per year in revenue, in its first (short) year it produced $800,000 which the City expects to continue as $1 million per year.
 The City has dedicated this money to the worst of the worst residential streets.